ibm-cloud-docs/openwhisk/test.md

     ```
     {: pre}

-2. Get the a list of the containers to get a container ID.
+2. Get a list of the containers to get a container ID.

     ```
     docker ps